 APR, which stands for “annual percentage rate,” makes it very easy to compare the costs of different business loans or credit cards.
 The need to calculate APR stems from the fact that in addition to interest or factor rates, most business loans have multiple fees.
-This can include loan origination fees, document preparation fees, processing fees, credit check fees, etc. Financial institutions often advertise low interest rates without disclosing the accompanying fees.
+This can include loan origination fees, document preparation fees, processing fees, credit check fees, etc. Financial institutions often advertise low interest rates without disclosing the accompanying costs.

 APR encapsulates both interest and fees to produce the total cost of borrowing per year.
-When you know your loan’s APR, you don’t have to worry about previously unknown fees completely overshadowing the interest rate.
+When you know your loan’s APR, you don’t have to worry about previously hidden fees completely overshadowing the interest rate.

 The importance of APR, however, just segues into more questions.
 Does APR have any connection to the size of monthly payments?
 Why do some APRs appear to fluctuate throughout the year?
 And what criteria do you use to categorize an APR as low or high?